MoonModules/WLED-Docs/docs/advanced/virtual-leds.md

 That's channels 1,2, and 3 - and they makes up one RGB LED.

-A DMX universe is 512 channels.
-You can fit 170 LEDs into 510 channels (170 LEDs each having 3 channels - R, G, and B) And then you skip to the next universe and start at channel 1 again.
+A DMX universe is 512 channels (1440 in DDP).
+You can fit 170 LEDs into 510 channels (170 LEDs each having 3 channels - R, G, and B)
+And then you skip to the next universe and start at channel 1 again.

+The issue with Art-Net and E1.31 (and DMX512, really) is that the sequence of numbers are just a list of numbers.
+There's no context to these numbers in the packet so it's up to the receiving end to understand these numbers in a meaningful fashion.
+DDP can some context - RGB, RGBW, HSL, and grayscale are all possible to identify in addition to unstructured data.
+DDP can also specify the bits per pixel, allowing 1, 4, 8, 16, 24 or 32-bit values.
+DMX/Art-Net/E1.31 are always 8-bit, in the range of 0-255.

+<h2>Using Art-Net/DMX/E1.31 to control WLED... controls</h2>

 <img width="508" alt="image" src="https://user-images.githubusercontent.com/91013628/220875588-f5c6aa58-5e09-45e8-86f7-2d86e68d82a0.png">

-So when using Art-Net "Effect" mode in WLED, those 15 sliders in QLC+ send control data to those 15 parameters in the table.
+When using Art-Net "Effect" mode in WLED, those 15 sliders in QLC+ send control data to those 15 parameters in the table.
 Slider 1 is master brightness.
 Slider 2 is effect.
 9,10,11 are R,G,B primary color.